crosscloudci/ci_status_repository/README.md

 ## Build & start the Dashboard API server

+  * if you haven't already setup environment with by running `setup.sh` if it doesn't work `cat setup.sh` and run those commands
   * Install dependencies with `mix deps.get`
   * Compile elixir application with `mix do compile`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`